List of Keto Vegetables – 12 Keto Veggies

 Spinach

-Incredibly low in carbohydrates and rich in vitamins, spinach is one of the best keto vegetables on our list.
+Spinach is one of the best keto vegetables on our list.
+It is incredibly low in carbohydrates and rich in vitamins.

-It offers several health-boosting effects: it decreases oxidative stress, contributes to cardiovascular health, helps our eyesight and even improves glycemic control in diabetics.
+It offers several health-boosting effects: it decreases oxidative stress, contributes to cardiovascular health, improves eyesight, and even improves diabetes glycemic control.

 Add fresh spinach to a salad or creamy sauce, consume it canned or steamed or prepare spinach smoothies.
 You can find out more about the health benefits of spinach here.